Ronald Kwemoi: Career

 From the beginning of 2016 he went under the coaching of the Italian Renato Canova, looking for moving to the longer distance of 5000m.

 In October 2024, it was announced that he had signed up for the inaugural season of the Michael Johnson founded Grand Slam Track.

+In April 2026, World Athletics rejected an application to switch Kwemoi's nationality to Turkey, describing it as part of "a coordinated recruitment strategy... to attract overseas athletes through lucrative contracts" which was not consistent with its eligibility rules and transfer of allegiance regulations.